Suwayomi/Suwayomi-Server/CONTRIBUTING.md

 ## Where should I start?
 Checkout [This Kanban Board](https://github.com/Suwayomi/Tachidesk/projects/1) to see the rough development roadmap.

-**Note to potential contributors:** Notify Aria Moradi (`@ArMor`) on Suwayomi discord or open a WIP pull request before starting if you decide to take on working on anything from/not from the roadmap in order to avoid parallel efforts on the same issue/feature.
+**Note to potential contributors:** Notify the developers on Suwayomi discord (#programming channel) or open a WIP pull request before starting if you decide to take on working on anything from/not from the roadmap in order to avoid parallel efforts on the same issue/feature.

 ## How does Tachidesk work?
 This project has two components: